 Ownership (absolute interest similar to fee simple interest) is recognized as the primary right in real estate under the Civil Code.
-The holder of the ownership right has the right to dispose of and use the real estate.
+The holder of the ownership right has the right to use, possess and dispose of the real estate.
 Land and buildings are construed as separate, different types of real estate, and ownership of the land and ownership of buildings constructed on that land can be dealt with independently.